mcmaimas/graffito/README.md

 Cut Tailwind
 - tailwind is fine, but I'm just uncomfortable and slower with it
 - if it's more performant i will switch to it eventually

+Current Problem
+- zoom is causing a reset back to center
+- it's not respecting cursor position